I will explain how to add lyrics to a song by using Unity’s Timeline function.

 Here, I create the ‘Lyrics’ particles for the first part, ‘Namae Wo Yobaretara (when my name is called)’ and ‘Mieru Kokoro No Okusoko (It reveals the depth of my heart).
 Prepare the image for the lyrics with a transparent background.
 If you create the particles while following this tutorial, please use the following images (the lyrics are almost invisible on the screen…).

 If you want to prepare such an image by yourself, you can create it with free software such as GIMP.

 When creating a ‘lyrics’ image with GIMP, set ‘Fill with’ to ‘Transparency’ to create a new image.

-Enter the lyrics in your favourite colour.
-You can get them centred by pressing the ‘Justify/Centred’ button.
-I recommend justifying them centred to arrange them easily on Unity.
+Enter the lyrics in your favorite color.
+You can make them centered by pressing the ‘Justify/Centered’ button.
+I recommend justifying and centering the lyrics in Unity.

 Once you exported it as a PNG image, it’s ready to use.

 Import the above image into the project in Unity.
 Next, we are going to create material for particles.
-This time I make a new folder ‘Lyrics’ and works under it.
+I will make a new folder named ‘Lyrics’ and place all work under this.

 In the Project window, create material (Create > Material) and set the shader to ‘Particles/Additive’.
 Set the ‘lyrics’ image prepared earlier in ‘Particle Texture’.
 Now you’ve got the material ready.

 Create material for each ‘lyrics’ image (i.e. ‘1’ and ‘2’ ).
 Now they are ready to use.